jalapic/engsoccerdata/README.md

 -  Robert Hickman has several nice posts looking at football trivia using the data in this package - https://www.robert-hickman.eu/post/five_min_trivia_invincibles/

+- Stefan Gouyet looked at one-sided matches in the EPL - https://worldsocceranalytics.com/2018/10/10/one-sided-matches-in-the-english-premier-league/

 ### Acknowledgements